elenaliao1002/neural-style-transfer/README.md

 The `--output_image_format` argument is also optional and is used to specify the desired output image format.
 Acceptable options are: "jpg", "png", "jpeg", and "same".
 If set to "same", the output image will be saved in the same format as the content image.
 If not specified, the output image will, by default, be saved as "jpg".

-Another optional argument `--quiet`, by default is "False", can be set to "True" to suppress the debugging messages and intermediate images that are generated during the style transfer process.
+Another optional argument `--quiet`, by default is "False", and can be set to "True" to suppress the debugging messages and intermediate images that are generated during the style transfer process.

-In the case that your content image and style image do not belong to the same directory, you can specify the paths to the content and style images using the `--content_path` and `--style_path` arguments respectively.
+In the case that your content image and style image does not belong to the same directory, you can specify the paths to the content and style images using the `--content_path` and `--style_path` arguments respectively.
 However, now `--output_dir` becomes a required argument to specify where to save the synthesized image.
 For instance:

 ```bash
 python image_style_transfer.py